segment-boneyard/analytics-wordpress/readme.txt

 = 0.6 =
 * Total refactor for WordPress plugin best practices.
-* Fully internationalized.
+* Addition of several helpful filters.
-* Addition of several actions and filters.
+* Now sends category data for posts.
-*
+* New options to allow you to track user logins.

 = 0.5.6 =
 * Fixed a bug with non-static methods in newer versions on PHP.